Nihari: The Indulgent Weekend Brunch

 • Fresh Ginger: You can use ready-made fresh ginger paste that is often available in the freezer section of Asian shops.
 Or you can make it yourself by peeling and chopping/ pounding the ginger until it almost becomes a paste.

-How To Make Nihari
+How to Make Nihari

 • Fry the ginger paste, and then add the Kashmiri red chili powder and paprika powder.